skykunnu/React-Projects/README.md

 # Basic React Project requirements

-- Node modules are the heart of react files.
+- Node modules are the heart of react files means it contains all the packages of your project that are being fetched from the CDN and stored in your local machine.

 - package.json tells us about the tools and their versions that are necessary for the react file.